TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 blowfish
 --------

 TYPO3's salted password hash implementation based on `blowfish`_ and PHP`s crypt() function.
 It has been integrated very early to TYPO3 but should no longer be used.
-It is only included for instances that still need to upgrades users to better mechanisms.
+It is only included for instances that still need to upgrade outdated password hashes to better algorithms.
 Options:

 * hash_count: The default log2 number of iterations for password stretching.
 Defaults to 7.

 md5salt
 -------

 TYPO3's salted password hash implementation based on `md5`_ and PHP`s crypt() function.
-It should not be used any longer and is only included for instances that still need to upgrade users to better mechanisms.
+It should not be used any longer and is only included for instances that still need to upgrade outdated password hashes to better algorithms.

 PHP API
 =======

-Creating a Hash
+Creating a hash
 ---------------

 To create a new password hash from a given plain-text password, these are the steps to be done: